What is the legal definition of a veteran?

 Answer:

-The answer varies depending on the context.
-For example, to qualify for benefits from the U.S. Veteran's Administration, veteran is defined as as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, Environmental Science Services Administration or National Oceanic and Atmospheric Administration, or its predecessor, the Coast and Geodetic Survey.
-Generally, men and women veterans with similar service may be entitled to the same VA benefits.
+The definition of a veteran can vary based on context.
+To qualify for benefits from the U.S. Department of Veterans Affairs (VA), a veteran is defined as a person who has served in the Army, Navy, Air Force, Marine Corps, or Coast Guard.
+This also includes commissioned officers of the Public Health Service, the Environmental Science Services Administration, or the National Oceanic and Atmospheric Administration, as well as their predecessor, the Coast and Geodetic Survey.
+Generally, men and women veterans with similar service are entitled to the same VA benefits.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.